Start is a program approved by the Washington legislature which

 You will need

-to complete a “Transcript Request Form” online to have your official Clark College transcript mailed
+to order an official transcript online and have your official Clark College transcript mailed

 to the university where you are applying.
 You will also need to